 - You will begin walking on the morning after surgery.
 You will need assistance for your balance at first.
 Walking is important to reduce risk of blood clots, pneumonia, and other infections.
 It also will help you to feel less dizzy.
 Rehabilitation therapy may be ordered if you are having a lot of problems with balance or with self-care.

-Your hospital stay is typically 3-4 days.
+Your hospital stay is typically 3 to 4 days.
 You should plan on having a ride come pick you up.
 Most people leave the hospital by mid-morning.